vijpandaturtle/patient-monitoring-simulation-aws/README.md

 # AWS Bed Side Monitoring System Simulation

 This project demonstrates a patient bedside monitoring system on AWS Iot Core using generated sensor data.
+This project was done as a part of coursework for the Advanced Certification in Software Engineering by Great Learning and IIT-Madras.

 ## Get Started
 1. Setup your AWS account.